farhinkhaled/trackit-task-manager/README.md

 ## Future Enhancements

--  Send email notifications when a task deadline is near
+-  Send email notifications when a task deadline is near.

--  Search and filter tasks by name, status and priority
+-  Search and filter tasks by name, status and priority.

-- Progress bar for completed subtasks
+- Progress bar for completed subtasks.

+- Mobile-responsive design for accessibility across devices.